prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 As node selectors are simpler to manage, and node affinities might run into ordering issues when a user defines their own affinities, node selectors should be used.
+If a `nodeSelector` has already been defined, it will be merged with the node selector generated here.
+If the same key was used, the value will be replaced with the generated value.

 Given this input: